mk270/whitakers-words/philosophy.md

 not find its way into medieval texts.

-It may be argued in some cases that forms are missing because their pronounciation would be awkward.
+It may be argued in some cases that forms are missing because their pronunciation would be awkward.
 This may well be true when Cicero is the arbiter, but others may not be so elegant.
 Moreover, much of the texts are represented by medieval documents, Latin the was written but may not have been spoken, so the problem did not arise.